PrincetonUniversity/a100_workshop/02_adroit_gpu_nodes/README.md

   NV#  = Connection traversing a bonded set of # NVLinks
 ```

+What is the GPU topology of the [della-gpu nodes](https://researchcomputing.princeton.edu/systems/della#gpus)?

 ### NUMA domains on the CPU

-Both GPU nodes have two CPUs as revealed by lscpu.
+Each Adroit GPU node has two CPUs as revealed by lscpu.
 The memory of the two CPUs is made to behave like one large memory pool using NUMA (non-uniform memory access).
 Use the command below to see which CPU-cores belong to which NUMA domain:

 ```
+$ ssh adroit-h11g2
 $ numactl -H
 available: 2 nodes (0-1)
 node 0 cpus: 0 2 4 6 8 10 12 14 16 18 20 22 24 26 28 30 32 34 36 38 40 42 44 46